Wyoming Car Insurance

 A car owner in Wyoming must meet certain minimum financial responsibilities to ensure that funds are available to cover damages in the event of an accident.
 Insured drivers in Wyoming must carry at least the following minimum auto insurance coverage levels:

-Learn about Wyoming car insurance and general auto insurance information from GEICO and learn how you could save money on your policy.
-Discounts from GEICO can help you save with cheap auto insurance.
-You can also learn how to buy auto insurance with help from our experts.
+Learn about Wyoming car insurance and general auto insurance information from GEICO, and learn how you could save money on your policy.
+GEICO discounts can help you find affordable coverage.
+And if you're shopping for cheap auto insurance, we’ve explained how to get low rates without compromising quality.
+You can also learn how to buy auto insurance with help from our specialists.

 A person 14-15 years of age may be eligible to apply for a restricted learner's permit, sometimes called a hardship permit, under certain conditions related to school, work, or "extreme inconvenience" as determined and approved by the Wyoming Highway Patrol.
 The restricted permit holder is only permitted to drive between the hours of 5:00 AM and 8:00 PM and within 50 miles of home.